raveenpl/pyoecli/README.md

 # pyoecli
 Open-E JovianDSS CLI Python bindings

-Simple library for managing Open-E JovianDSS via CLI service.
+Simple Python library for managing Open-E JovianDSS via CLI service.

 From Open-E website (http://open-e.com):

 *Open-E JovianDSS is a ZFS- and Linux-based Data Storage Software designed especially for enterprise-sized storage environments.
 With its unique features, the product ensures highest data reliability and integrity.
 It addresses the needs of enterprise users seeking a unified NAS and SAN solution with thin provisioning, compression and deduplication.*

 ## Requirements